 When it come to making a budget some people automatically think, “Boring” or “I don’t have the time to budget”.
-While making a budget isn’t a night out on the town for most, it is essential when trying to get out of debt.
+While making a budget isn’t the most exciting thing you may have to do, it is essential when trying to get out of debt.
 AND staying out of debt.
 The best part?
 It really is simple to start making a budget.

 Write it down:

 - Actually seeing where you are putting your money by writing it down can be eye opening.
-Writing out our first budget helped us realize how much we were spending.
+When my husband and I actually sat down and wrote out our first budget it helped us realize how much we were spending.
 Once we could see where our money was going we could make the changes needed to get our money under control.
-Deciding where your money is going instead just wondering where it went is a huge step in getting control of your money.
+Knowing where your money is going instead just wondering where it went is a huge step in getting control of your money.

-- Just starting out with a budget?
-If you are trying to learn the ins and outs of budgeting while having to constantly fidget with a software program is going to add to the stress of having a budget.
+- If you are trying to learn the ins and outs of budgeting while having to constantly fidget with a software program is going to add to the stress learning how to use a budget.
 This is going to cause you to want to stop taking control of your money and give up before you have even started.

 - Something physical, like paper, that can sit anywhere you can see it on a daily basis helps to keep that idea in your head.
 A software program that is on your phone/tablet/computer is closed unless you open it.
 And with how busy you are, chances are it is going to be something you don’t think about very often, because YOU DON’T SEE IT!
 The more you see it, the more you are going to remember it.

 - The last reason to write it down?
 So you can easily make changes.
 Crossing out or erasing something you have already written helps make those changes you need to make so much easier.
-And you are going to make mistakes or are going to need to make changes while making a budget.
+And you are going to make changes while making a budget.
 Everyone does, especially when starting out so it is nice to be able to make changes quickly.

 Determine your monthly income

-On the top of your paper, write down the amount of income that you are going to be bringing in for the month.
-Not, what you are going to be bringing home after you have paid some bill, the entire amount you are going to be bringing home.
+Now that you have your paper and pen, write down the amount of income that you are going to be bringing in for the month.
+Not, what you are going to be bringing home after you have paid some bill, but the entire amount you are going to be bringing home.
 This is any money from your regular employer plus and extra you might have coming in during the month.